-The sail of the blade is the high sides on the blade.
+The sail of the blade is the high side of the blade.
 The sail creates air movement to form a suction under the deck.
 When the sail becomes worn, the blade must be replaced.
 A worn sail is one where the sail is not as thick as the center of the blade.

 Chips & Gouges in Your Kubota Blade Edge